Why chatbots are bad, and how to make them better

 Soon, there became much more of a push away from buttons and towards Conversational AI as the ability of the AI models to parse and understand the questions has become better.
 Buttons still exist of course, and can be useful as shortcuts for customers who don’t want to type their question.

 The key step forward was to integrate the chatbot to other technology platforms, such as CRMs, Ecommerce platforms, and Shipping platforms.
+Adequate computational power is crucial in enhancing these AI systems, ensuring they perform reliably and effectively.
 Now, a chatbot can look up a user or an order based on an email address and order number and start to answer questions based on that information.

 Now, with rules-based flows, customer service can start to be proactive in the background.
 For example, if deliveries are running late, the AI can do a daily scan to check on status and issue an alert if it appears the delivery has been stuck, offering the customer a solution.